Coastal Restoration Helps the Ocean Help Us

 Habitat restoration projects like this one support an average of 15 jobs per $1 million invested.

-Funding for these coastal projects in the Build Back Better Act can protect the ocean and the communities that rely on it from climate change.
+Funding for these coastal projects from NOAA can protect the ocean and the communities that rely on it from climate change.

 Browse Topics